Scaling limits of random graph models at criticality: Universality and the basin of attraction of the Erd\H{o}s-R\'enyi random graph: Introduction

 for a sequence of limiting random fractals that are described in more detail in Section \ref{sec:prelim}.

-Probability theory is filled with a wide array of invariance principles, for example the central limit theorem (or Donsker's invariance principle) which study the convergence of limit processes to fundamental objects such as Brownian motion under \emph{uniform asymptotic negligibility} conditions.
-In a similar spirit, we are interested in understanding assumptions required that would ensure that at criticality, maximal components in a random graph model behave similar to the \erdos in the large network $n\to \infty$ limit and develop general mathematical principles that would enable one to prove such results.

-The aim of this paper is to understand general methodology to prove results such as \eqref{eqn:lim-add-br-go}.
-We exhibit proof of concept by showing that the general techniques coupled with model specific analysis to verify the assumptions of the main results enable one to prove continuum scaling limits for three large families of random graph models.
-As a by-product of the metric scaling results, we also obtain and develop new techniques to study component sizes of inhomogeneous random graphs \cite{BBSJOR07} in the critical regime.
-Of independent interest, the proof technique requires various estimates about the \emph{barely subcritical regime} for the three models analyzed in depth in this paper.
-Further as shown in \cite{addario2013scaling}, understanding metric structure of maximal components in the critical regime is the first step in analyzing more complicated objects such as the scaling limits of the minimal spanning tree on the giant component in the supercritical regime.
+Invariance and universality principles play a fundamental role in probability; for example, Donsker's invariance principle studies the convergence of processes to Brownian motion under \emph{uniform asymptotic negligibility} conditions.
+This paper establishes general conditions for random graph models in the critical regime to satisfy asymptotics such as \eqref{eqn:lim-add-br-go}.
+General theory coupled with model specific analysis enables us to establish the metric space scaling limit for two major families of random graph models: the configuration model ({\bf CM}) and inhomogeneous random graphs ({\bf IRG}) with a finite ground space.
+We further develop new techniques to study component sizes of inhomogeneous random graphs \cite{BBSJOR07} at criticality.
+As part of the proof, we derive various estimates in the \emph{barely subcritical regime} for these two models, which are of independent interset.
+In future work, we will show how the techniques developed in this paper extend to a number of other models including \ch{Achlioptas processes with} bounded size rules \cite{spencer2007birth}, which are known to exhibit \erdos type phase transition \cite{bhamidi2014augmented, SBABXW14, sen2013largest}.
+As shown in \cite{addario2013scaling}, metric structure of maximal components at criticality is the first step in analyzing more complicated objects such as the minimal spanning tree on the giant component in the supercritical regime.
 The techniques developed in this paper would be the first step in establishing universality for such objects as well.